Scaling solutions for gauge invariant flow equations in dilaton quantum gravity: Scalar field anomalous dimension

 For the extended Reuter fixed point with $\tilde\rho$-independent $u$ and $w$ one has to change the scaling field by including an anomalous dimension.
 In this case $\kappa_0$ becomes a $k$-dependent function.
 The relation, \al{ k\p_k \kappa_0 = -\eta\,\kappa_0\,, } defines the anomalous dimension $\eta$.
 Switching to renormalized fields $\phi_R=K^{1/2}\phi$, $\tilde\rho_R=K \tilde\rho$ the flow equation \labelcref{eq: beta function of U} at fixed $\tilde\rho_R$ (instead of fixed $\tilde\rho$) reads \al{ \Big(\p_t - (2+\eta)\tilde\rho\, \p_{\tilde\rho}\Big)u = -4u + \frac{1}{32\pi^2}M_U\,, } and similar for the other flow equations.
 The form of the scaling equations remains the same if we use \al{ \p_\tau = -(2+\eta)\tilde\rho \,\p_{\tilde\rho}\,. }

-The scaling equations \labelcref{eq:uExpansionSmall2,eq:wExpansionSmall2} yield the same relations for $u_0$, $w_0$ as before since for $\tilde\rho_R=0$ the l.h.s. $\p_\tau u$ or $\p_\tau w$ vanishes.
-For \cref{eq:kappaExpansionSmall2} one replaces $\p_\tau$ by $k\p_k + \p_\tau$ an extracts the anomalous dimension \al{ \eta = \frac{ (23 w_0-5 u_0)}{240 \pi ^2 (u_0-4 w_0)^2} =0.0116\,. } This value can be seen as the result of the gauge invariant flow equation for the gravity induced anomalous dimension for scalar fields for the extended Reuter fixed point.
+The scaling equations \labelcref{eq:uExpansionSmall2,eq:wExpansionSmall2} yield the same relations for $u_0$, $w_0$ as before since for $\tilde\rho_R=0$ the lhs $\p_\tau u$ or $\p_\tau w$ vanishes.
+For \cref{eq:kappaExpansionSmall2} one replaces $\p_\tau$ by $k\p_k + \p_\tau$ and extracts the anomalous dimension \al{ \eta = \frac{ (23 w_0-5 u_0)}{240 \pi ^2 (u_0-4 w_0)^2} =0.0116\,. } This value can be seen as the result of the gauge invariant flow equation for the gravity induced anomalous dimension for scalar fields for the extended Reuter fixed point.
 The extended Reuter fixed point is invariant under shifts of the renormalized field $\phi_R\to \phi_R+a$.
 This symmetry is preserved in our setting.